-William Wilberforce was a deeply religious man who dedicated his life and his work to acting on his beliefs.
+William Wilberforce became a deeply religious man who dedicated his life and his work to acting on his beliefs.
 He had many religious and political influences during his lifetime.

-After the death of his father, William spent two years living with his aunt and uncle, Hannah and William Wilberforce, in London.
+His mother was staunchly Church of England.
+However, after the death of his father, William spent two years living with his aunt and uncle in London, who were keen Methodists.

 Hannah and William Wilberforce by Joseph Highmore c.1750

-They were keen Methodists and took the young William to church regularly, where he heard important figures like George Whitefield preach.
+They took the young William to church regularly, where he heard important figures like George Whitefield preach.
 At that time, Methodism was known as a branch within the Church of England that was particularly concerned with social welfare.
+However, his mother became alarmed at his growing interest in evangelical Christianity, and she brought the young William home again.

 George Whitefield by John Wollaston c.1742